Community Services & Programs

-The RCMP Auxiliary Constable Program was first introduced in 1963 to enhance community policing and crime prevention initiatives.
+The RCMP Auxiliary Program was first introduced in 1963 to enhance community policing and crime prevention initiatives.

 In order to apply you must:

-Auxiliary Constables are required to complete an intensive 160 hours to 260 hours of physical and theory-based training which covers subjects such as:
+Auxiliaries are required to complete an intensive 160 hours to 260 hours of physical and theory-based training which covers subjects such as:

 There is a midterm and a final exam.